Jhyde927/DeadCityNights/README.md

 I'm also on the look out for voice sound effects.
 Right now the NPCs can speak gibberish, but the audio clip I cut apart isn't that great.
 I just need some good babble that sounds better than what I have now.

 Other than that, things are going swimmingly.
 I have been going hard for like 2 weeks straight and getting work done.
 This kind of productivity can't last though.
-I think taking that 2 week break really help recharged my motivation to finish this thing.
+I think taking that 2 week break really helped recharged my motivation to finish this thing.

 I post about making the game on twitter. https://x.com/J_Hyde_